Lantheus (LNTH)

 13. Is Now The Time To Buy Lantheus?

-We think Lantheus is a good business.
-First off, its revenue growth was exceptional over the last five years.
+We think Lantheus is a solid business.
+To kick things off, its revenue growth was exceptional over the last five years.
 And while its subscale operations give it fewer distribution channels than its larger rivals, its impressive operating margins show it has a highly efficient business model.
 On top of that, its rising cash profitability gives it more optionality.

-Lantheus’s P/E ratio based on the next 12 months is 10.8x.
-When scanning the healthcare space, Lantheus trades at a fair valuation.
+Lantheus’s P/E ratio based on the next 12 months is 11.8x.
+Looking at the healthcare space right now, Lantheus trades at a compelling valuation.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.